 This last home of the bad man, the old cattle range, is covered by a passage from an earlier work: The Story of the Cowboy.

-Even today you may trace plainly its former course, from its faint beginnings in the lazy land of Mexico, the Ararat of the cattle range.
-It is distinct across Texas, and multifold still in the Indian lands.
+Even today, you may trace its former course from its faint beginnings in the lazy land of Mexico, the Ararat of the cattle range.
+It is distinct across Texas and multifold still in the Indian lands.
 Its many intermingling paths still scar the iron surface of the Neutral Strip, and the plows have not buried all the old furrows in the plains of Kansas.
-Parts of the path still remain visible in the mountain lands of the far North.
-You may see the ribbons banding the hillsides today along the valley of the Stillwater, and along the Yellowstone and toward the source of the Missouri River.
-The hoof marks are beyond the Musselshell, over the Badlands and the coulees and the flat prairies; and far up into the land of the long cold you may see, today if you like, the shadow of that unparalleled pathway, the Long Trail of the cattle range.
+Parts of the path remain visible in the mountain lands of the far North.
+You may see the ribbons banding the hillsides today along the Stillwater valley, along the Yellowstone, and toward the source of the Missouri River.
+The hoof marks are beyond the Musselshell, over the Badlands and the coulees and the flat prairies, and far up into the land of the long cold you may see, today if you like, the shadow of that unparalleled pathway, the Long Trail of the cattle range.
 History has no other like it.”